mlanza/ai-literacy/201/09-rebooting-your-ai-assistant.md

 That’s exactly what this technique does for a ChatGPT session.
 You're not starting over.
 You're just clearing temporary clutter so you can reload what matters and move forward cleanly.

-### Who's at the Keyboard

-**Role:** Technical Enablement Lead<br>
-**Org:** University IT Department<br>
-**Task:** Create an 8–10 minute onboarding presentation for newly hired systems engineers<br>

-### The Ask

-The user starts a chat with:
+---

+## Onboarding Presentation

+Let’s zoom in on a real scenario—messy, realistic, and all too common.

+You’re tasked with creating an 8–10 minute onboarding presentation for a new cohort of entry-level systems engineers.
+It needs to be welcoming, practical, and ideally give these new hires a sense that they belong.
+You’re not totally sure about the structure yet, or how deep to go technically.
+You open ChatGPT and type:

 > “I need to build a short onboarding presentation for our new cohort of entry-level systems engineers.
 Can you help me structure it?”

-They don’t have a clear direction—just a goal: the talk should be useful, welcoming, and leave new hires feeling like they belong.
-But they’re uncertain about tone, structure, and how deep to go technically.
+You’re hoping the AI can help you find a tone, format, and narrative that works.

-## What Happens Next: A Realistic, Messy Middle
+### What Happens Next: A Realistic, Messy Middle

-### Turns 1–3: Generic Start, Unhelpful Suggestions
+#### Turns 1–3: Generic Start, Unhelpful Suggestions

-The AI suggests high-level content areas: team structure, tooling, IT policies.
+The AI replies with familiar onboarding categories: team structure, tooling, IT policies.
+You quickly push back:
-The user responds:

 > “That’s too much like a handbook.
 I want this to feel more human.”

-### Turns 4–6: Metaphor Brainstorming
+#### Turns 4–6: Metaphor Brainstorming

-User asks:

-> “Can we make this more engaging?
-Maybe a metaphor or story?”

-The AI suggests the “airport control tower” idea.
-The user tries it, then drops it.
-They pivot to a “city infrastructure” framing, but that too feels forced.
-The user is discovering what doesn’t work, one suggestion at a time.
+You ask if it can make the presentation more engaging—maybe use a metaphor.
+The AI suggests the “airport control tower.”
+You try it, then drop it.
+Then a “city infrastructure” metaphor.
+That, too, feels forced.

+You're figuring out what doesn’t work by trial and error.

-### Turns 7–9: Format and Tone Realizations
+#### Turns 7–9: Format and Tone Realizations

-The user now reacts more strongly:
+You're more direct now:

 > “Stop giving me long paragraphs.
-Use bullet points so I can shape this.”<br>
+Use bullet points so I can shape this.”
 > “Don’t use clipart or jokes.
-This is IT—not a marketing deck.”<br>
+This is IT—not a marketing deck.”
-> “Tone should be plainspoken and optimistic.”<br>
+> “Tone should be plainspoken and optimistic.”

-They also say:
+You land on a framing that resonates:

-> “I like the ‘What You’ll Be Doing, Why It Matters, and How We Work Here’ framing.<br> Let’s build on that.”
+> “I like the ‘What You’ll Be Doing, Why It Matters, and How We Work Here’ approach.
+Let’s build on that.”

-They've clarified tone, format, and structure—but it took several zigzags to get there.
+It’s taken several zigzags, but you’ve clarified the tone, structure, and formatting preferences.

-### Turns 10–12: It Starts to Unravel
+#### Turns 10–12: Thread Bloat

-The model reintroduces previously rejected ideas.
-The thread gets long.
-It repeats itself.
-Early decisions are buried.
+The AI starts reintroducing previously rejected ideas.
+The thread is getting long and repetitive.
+Decisions are buried.
+You think:
-The user thinks:

-> “This thread is too bloated.
-I want a clean slate, but I don’t want to lose the work.”
+> “This is bloated.
+I want a clean slate—but I don’t want to lose the work.”

+---

 ## Wiping the Slate—Without Losing the Progress

-This is where the skill comes in.
+This is where the real skill shows up.

-Rather than restarting from scratch or trying to scroll back and re-anchor the thread, the user asks ChatGPT to create a **Checkpoint**—a structured summary of everything that’s been figured out so far.
-Think of it like saving a game before switching levels.
-It freezes the state of the collaboration at a useful point, letting you move forward without carrying all the clutter behind it.

-You might say:
+Instead of scrolling back through the thread or starting from scratch, you ask the AI to create a structured summary—something like:

-> Can you summarize this entire conversation?
+> “Can you summarize this entire conversation?
 Include:
 >
 > * What the presentation is for
 > * What ideas we accepted or rejected (and why)
 > * My formatting and tone preferences
 > * Anything still unresolved
 > * Suggested next step
+>
->   Format it like a project brief.
+> Format it like a project brief.”

-The AI returns a clean summary—grouped, titled, and ready to carry forward.

-But this isn’t just about saving work—it’s about **shaping it**.
-By explicitly defining categories like *accepted ideas* or *tone preferences*, you’re turning a vague, meandering session into something structured and modular.

-Each group becomes a reusable part of the whole.
-You can reference it, rearrange it, even delete it—and that gives you fine-grained control over how the AI continues.
+This gives you a fresh copy of the work so far—but not only that, it goes further.
+By listing out sensible groupings like *accepted ideas*, *tone preferences*, and *open questions*, you’ve essentially sorted the stack of loose papers on your desk into labeled manila folders.
+You didn’t just ask for a summary—you shaped how the information would come back to you.

+You didn’t have to do it that way.
+You could’ve just said, “Give me a recap,” and let the AI decide what to include and how to frame it.
+But that leaves the organization to chance.

+By choosing the structure yourself, you’re not only preserving what matters—you’re organizing it in a way that suits how you want to carry things forward, continue the work.

+---

 ## Reboot the Chat, Intentionally

-Once the checkpoint looks solid, it’s time to move forward.
-But don’t copy it just yet.
+Once the summary looks solid, it’s time to move forward.
+But don’t copy it over just yet.

 ### Look Ahead Before You Copy